 Chickpea Curry with Coconut and Kale

 This chickpea curry is a testament to how simplicity and respect for ingredients can create a deeply satisfying meal.
 Rooted in the Italian culinary spirit of honoring fresh, seasonal produce and balanced flavors, this dish elevates humble pantry staples like chickpeas and kale with a rich, creamy coconut curry sauce.
-The technique of toasting spices at the start unlocks their essential oils, a crucial step to develop the dish's aromatic foundation.

 Instructions